 While black is the popular color for motorcycle leather jackets, we at Motorcycle Larry.com give advice to wearers to take extra precaution in wearing black while riding a motorcycle at night.
 Black has low visibility and is quite dangerous when wearing them on the road at night.
 Drivers of oncoming vehicles cannot instantly discern a motorcycle rider even with headlights on.

 It would be best therefore, to increase one’s visibility when wearing a black motorcycle jacket at night by adding reflective large designs on the leather material.
 Moreover, make sure the reflective decals will work effectively as a safety feature, by placing them on jacket areas where headlight beams are likely to fall.

 Actually, motorcycle leather jackets have other safety features, including styles that come in brighter colors made specially for night time rides.
-When researching for info about leather jackets that suit one’s lifestyle, type [phrase incl. motorcycle leather jackets] as additional search words.
+When researching for info about leather jackets that suit one’s lifestyle, type stylish high-quality motorcycle leather jackets as additional search words.